 This means that if you paid by Mastercard, the retailer will need to process the refund on your Mastercard.
 If you paid using cash, you should get cash back.
 But if you paid for your item using a gift card or credit note, then the store will provide your return in the form of a credit note.

 The store I purchased from says it doesn't offer refunds.
 Is this allowed?

-No it's not.
-Stores displaying signs saying "no refunds" imply that they will not offer remedies in the case of a faulty items - and this is illegal.
+No, it's not.
+Stores displaying signs saying "no refunds" imply that they will not offer remedies in the case of a faulty items.
+This is illegal.

-Regardless of what signs a store may have displayed, you will always be entitled to a refund if an item you bought doesn't meet its "consumer guarantee" i.e. it's damaged or doesn't work like it should.
+Regardless of what signs a store may have displayed, you will always be entitled to a refund if an item you bought doesn't meet its "consumer guarantee", e.g. it's damaged or doesn't work like it should.

 You can read more on "no refund" signage in the ACCC's guide.

 The item I bought is faulty.
 Can I get a refund?

 This is the one instance where you're absolutely entitled to a remedy.